PrachestaPrachesta

 How long on average does it take you to write a book?

-My first books took a year to write the first draft.
+My first book took a year to write the first draft.
 I’ve participated in NaNoWriMo during November, but that by no means speeds up the process because the story needs lots of work still.
 And then comes the editing process.
 On average though, I’d say a year to really create a readable story I’m proud of.

 Where did you get the idea for your recent book?